stevensanborn/DripCast/README.md

 # DripCast

-## DripCast is video platform that explores how micropayments can be used to better monetize on the Solana blockchain.
+## DripCast is video platform that explores how micropayments can help content creators monetize using the Solana blockchain.

 Live Demo on Devnet: